zjleblanc/react-sidebar-starter-app/README.md

 This repository
 * is a single page application with React and Redux using TypeScript
 * uses Bootstrap framework and Sass as preprocessor
-* testing with Jest and Enzyme
 * uses webpack as module bundler
+* creates a sidebar for navigation with breadcrumbs in the header

 # Install python